 Assault/Domestic Assault/Threat/Change of Bail Conditions

 Charged with Domestic Assault?
-Toronto Lawyer David Genis Can Help!
+Toronto assault lawyer David Genis Can Help!

 1. Evidence (statement) of assault, i.e. “intentional application of force without consent”, or